ThomasFayESS/readCSEntry/README.md

 # readCSEntry
 Read-only client to get information from CSEntry API.

-Two simple scripts are available for interrogating CSEntry:
+## Interrogate CSEntry
 fetch.py is for fetching information from CSEntry and saving locally in JSON format.
 filterEntries.py gives basic functionality for pattern matching and more from the information fetched from CSEntry.

-And two general purpose network interrogation helper scripts.
+## General purpose network interrogation helper scripts
 scan.sh scans a given subnet for online IPs.
 nameLookup.sh returns interface names for a given list of IPs.